borgmatic-collective/docker-borgmatic/README.md

 alias borgmatic="sh /path/to/script/borgmatic-docker.sh"
 ```

-**Tip** You can view list of available command line options in [Borgmatic's docs](https://torsion.org/borgmatic/docs/reference/command-line/)
+**Tip** You can view list of available command line options in [borgmatic's docs](https://torsion.org/borgmatic/docs/reference/command-line/)

 ### Running as daemon
 To keep the container always running for continous backup, you can run it in detached mode.
 If you do not pass the command, by default it'll start the cron daemon which will run borgmatic at interval set in crontab.txt file.